Live Streaming provider

 What does a live streaming provider cost?

-The cost of a professional live stream depends mainly on four factors: audience size, on-site production effort, the platform used, and requirements for data protection and redundancy.
-According to Bitkom (2024), 84% of German companies with more than 250 employees ran at least one hybrid or fully online event in 2024 — live streaming is an established format, not a corner case.
+The cost of a professional livestream depends mainly on four factors: the number of attendees, the on-site production effort, the platform used, and the requirements for data protection and redundancy.
+German companies with more than 250 employees use online and hybrid events across the board: 84% held at least one such event in 2024 (Bitkom, 2024) — making livestreaming an established format, not a special case.

-As a rough orientation for the DACH region: a simple webinar stream on a self-service platform starts at around €500 per event.
-A professional town hall with on-site production, redundant transmission and multilingual support typically falls between €4,000 and €15,000 per event.
-For recurring formats (e.g. quarterly IR calls or monthly employee town halls), annual contracts significantly reduce the per-event cost.
+As a rough guide for the DACH region: a simple webinar stream on a self-service platform starts at around €500 per event.
+A professional town hall with on-site production, redundant transmission and multilingual support typically ranges between €4,000 and €15,000 per event.
+For recurring formats (e.g. quarterly IR calls or monthly employee town halls), annual contracts reduce the per-unit cost considerably.

-When does an external live streaming provider make sense — and when is in-house enough?
+When is an external live streaming provider worth it — and when is your own setup enough?

-Not every live stream needs an external provider.
-For internal Q&A rounds on your existing Teams license, Microsoft 365 is often enough — for an annual general meeting with 5,000 shareholders, those same tools quickly hit their limits.
-The decision usually hinges on reach, risk profile, and internal resources:
+Not every livestream needs an external provider.
+For internal Q&A sessions with your own Teams license, Microsoft 365 is often enough — but for an annual general meeting with 5,000 shareholders, the same tools are quickly overwhelmed.
+The decision typically hinges on reach, risk profile and internal resources:

-Detailed platform comparison (SlideSync, Microsoft, Zoom, Vimeo, YouTube Live, LinkedIn Live): see live streaming provider comparison.
+Detailed platform comparison (SlideSync, Microsoft, Zoom, Vimeo, YouTube Live, LinkedIn Live): see Live streaming providers compared.

 Frequently asked questions about live streaming providers